lbugnion/ms-glossary/instructions/contributing-synopsis.md

 # Contributing a synopsis for a new topic

-This document explains how you can contribute a new topic to the Words of the Day site.
+This document explains how you can contribute a new topic to the Microsoft Glossary.
 Thank you for your interest in helping us grow this glossary!!

 The first step in submitting a new topic is to create a synopsis with all the relevant information.
 When the synopsis is finished and submitted, we will review it and contact you to talk about recording the video and adding the new topic to the website.

 ## Browse the site and get familiar with the format

-As a first step, you should browse [the Words of the Day website](http://gslb.ch/wod) and watch some of the videos.
+As a first step, you should browse [the Microsoft Glossary website](http://gslb.ch/wod) and watch some of the videos.
 We are trying to get a unified experience and if possible the topics on the site should have a similar format.

 This is also a chance to check if the topic that you have in mind already exists!
 If that is the case and you think the topic should be modified or updated, [contact us](mailto:lbugnion@microsoft.com)!